Death of Marilyn Monroe: 1980s: Milo Speriglio, Anthony Summers

 In 1982, Speriglio published Marilyn Monroe: Murder Cover-Up, in which he claimed that Monroe had been murdered by Hoffa and mob boss Sam Giancana.
 Basing his account on Slatzer and Scaduto's books, Speriglio added statements made by Lionel Grandison, who worked at the Los Angeles County coroner's office at the time of Monroe's death.
 Grandison claimed that Monroe's body had been extensively bruised but this had been omitted from the autopsy report, and that he had seen the "red diary", but it had mysteriously disappeared.

 Speriglio and Slatzer demanded that the investigation into Monroe's death be re-opened by authorities, and the Los Angeles District Attorney agreed to review the case.
 The new investigation could not find any evidence to support the murder claims.
 Grandison was found not to be a reliable witness as he had been fired from the coroner's office for stealing from corpses.
 The allegations that Monroe's home was wiretapped by Spindel were also found to be false.
 Spindel's apartment had been raided by the Manhattan District Attorney's office in 1966, during which his tapes were seized.
 Spindel later made a claim that he had wiretapped Monroe's house, but it was not supported by the contents of the tapes, to which the investigators had listened.

-The most prominent Monroe conspiracy theorist in the 1980s was British journalist Anthony Summers, who claimed that Monroe's death was an accidental overdose enabled and covered up by Robert F. Kennedy.
+The most prominent Monroe biographer in the 1980s was British journalist Anthony Summers, who wrote that Monroe's death was an accidental overdose enabled and covered up by Robert F. Kennedy.
 His investigation on Monroe began as an assignment for the British tabloid the Sunday Express to cover the Los Angeles District Attorney's 1982 review.
 Summers' book, Goddess: The Secret Lives of Marilyn Monroe (1985), became one of the most commercially successful Monroe biographies.
-Prior to writing on Monroe, he had authored a book on a conspiracy theory of the assassination of John F. Kennedy.
+Prior to writing on Monroe, he authored a book on the assassination of John F. Kennedy.